hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   Conv outside this topology retains the full-copy fallback.
 The next schedule maximum was 554,016 bytes at each C64+C80-to-C144 head Concat.
 Each selected head now bypasses that materialization and emits two C32-to-CHW vector packs for the C64 and C80 inputs.
-The full-model peak is 528,416 bytes at the 40x40 head pack, 8,224 bytes above the allocatable limit.
+The C144 head tensor is now bypassed as well:
+  DFL16 reads C64 directly in C32 layout, while one C32-to-CHW pack writes the
+  C80 class result and its LUT runs in place.
+The scheduled peak is 517,120 bytes, 3,072 bytes below the allocatable limit; command generation now stops at the next P1 detection-tail Add.

 ### Other retained evidence